marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 <img src="/images/2016-02-03/39-GitHubD-Sync.png" width="700">

 The last step to take is to push the commit to GitHub.
-You can do that by clicking the “Sync” button on the top right of GitHub Desktop.
-If it is the first time you are pushing to a new repository, the button will be called “Publish”.
+You can do that by clicking the **Sync** button on the top right of GitHub Desktop.
+If it is the first time you are pushing to a new repository, the button will be called **Publish**.
 For any subsequent pushes the button is called Sync.

 <img src="/images/2016-02-03/40-GitHubD-Publish.png" width="700">